|Ben Anderson (’11) signed with the University of Texas swimming team.

 Ashley Morgan (’08) played softball at McClennan College in Waco for one year before transferring to St. Edward’s.

 Jacob Morgan (’10) signed with Cisco Junior College where is playing quarterback.
-He also plans to play baseball.
+He also planned to play baseball.

 Richard Moothery (’01) played football for UTEP as a defensive back his freshman season.